charles-reinertson/book_recommendations/docs/Component_Specification.md

 ## System
 Input: dataset\
 Integrates the recommenders and datasets into a single interface for operation (class RSystem).
-Here are instructions for how a web developer would interact with the interface...
+Here are instructions for how a web developer would interact with the interface.

+## Sample Implementation
+Input: recommender_type
+Includes code that loads data, builds models and provides recommendations depending on recommendation preference (similar_user or similar_book)

 ### STEP 1:
 From the book_recs library import the RSystem class\